 The Indians will also be going to the Notre Dame-St. Louis basketball game on Saturday.
-Notre Dame students have been asked by their student government to donate their tickets by giving them to their hall presidents after Monday night's game with Western Michigan.
+Notre Dame students have been asked by their student government to donate their tickets by giving them to their hall presidents after Monday night's dians.
+The lecture was originally game with Western Michigan.

-bring worse.
-The two administrations have refused to talk and students - those whose lives are most directly affected are left without explanation for the most important happening on this campus since the merger
+The two adbring worse. ministrations have refused to talk and students - those whose lives are most directly affected are left without explanation for the most important happening on this campus since the merger believed by student leaders to be solely responsible for the obstruction Wednesday night, the "powerbehind-the-throne", Sr. Gerald Hartney, C.S.C., was visited by student opinion for what was believed to be the first time in her